TheRoboticsClub/gsoc2022-Apoorv_Garg/docs/_pages/aboutMe.markdown

 * Correction of the order of overflowing tokens for all truncation strategy for a sequence of input ids.
 * For a pair of sequences of input ids (or batch of pairs), an error should be raised for the truncation_strategy if set true or longest_first.
 (Discussed in the Pull Request)
-* Replaced the deprecated methods
+* Replaced the depreciated methods
 * Added unit test (pytest) on Circle CI